 The Juggernaut of Jealousy…Keeping Up with the Joneses (Song of Solomon 8:6)

-When it is said, “someone is keeping up with the Joneses” you mean that they are doing something in order to show that they have as much money as other people, rather than because they really want to do it.
+When it is said, “someone is keeping up with the Joneses” it means that they are doing something in order to show that they have as much money as other people, rather than because they really want to do it.
 Many people are holding down three jobs and purchasing items they really can’t afford, just to keep up with the Joneses.
 The day we stop comparing ourselves to others will be the day we start living life to the fullest, the way God intended for us to live.

 It has been said that a jealous man's horns hang in his eyes.
 Two shopkeepers were bitter rivals.
 Their stores were directly across the street from each other and they would spend each day keeping track of each other's business.
 If one got a customer, he would smile in triumph at his rival.
-One night an angel appeared to one of the shopkeepers in a dream and said, "I will give you anything you ask, but whatever you receive, your competitor will receive twice as much.
+One night, an angel appeared to one of the shopkeepers in a dream and said, "I will give you anything you ask, but whatever you receive, your competitor will receive twice as much.
 Would you be rich?
 You can be very rich, but he will be twice as wealthy.
 Do you wish to live a long and healthy life?
 You can, but his life will be longer and healthier.
 What is your desire?"
 The man frowned, thought for a moment, and then said, "Here is my request: Strike me blind in one eye!"

 PRAYER: Lord, Forgive me for the jealousy I struggle with.
 Help me to develop an attitude of contentment.
 In Jesus' name.
 Amen.